 On Easter Day of 1622, he took to the pulpit of St. Paul's to deliver a variation on his customary Easter theme of the two resurrections, spiritual and bodily, to which a Christian might look forward.
 In the midst of that sermon, he laid out for his listeners the question of whether those who did not know Christ could still be saved, discussed the different theories floated by various theologians, and then offered his own position:

-To me, to whom God hath revealed his Son in a Gospel by a Church, there can be no way of salvation but by applying that Son of God by that Gospel in that Church; nor is there any other foundation for any, nor other name by which any can be saved but the name of Jesus.
+me, G his Son in a Gospel by a Church, there can be no way of salvation but by applying that Son of G by that Gospel in that Church; nor is there any other foundation for any, nor other name by which any can be saved but the name of Jesus.

 No comments: